Wisdom Teeth Extractions

 Please click here to schedule a free consultation for wisdom teeth.

 Over the years of human evolution, due to the changes in diet and jawbone structure, wisdom teeth have become completely “obsolete.”

-However, they will not go away on their own, unfortunately!
-Wisdom teeth still persist on trying to come in to mouths that don’t have enough room to accommodate them, and as a result, most people will need to have their wisdom teeth extracted at some point in their lives.
+Unfortunately, though, wisdom teeth will not go away on their own!
+Wisdom teeth still persist on trying to come in to mouths that do not have enough room to accommodate them, and as a result, most people will need to have their wisdom teeth extracted at some point!

-Wisdom teeth are your far back molars, two on each side, and they typically try to poke through the gums when people are in their late teens or early twenties.
+Wisdom teeth are your far back molars, two on each side, and they typically try to poke out of the gums when people are in their late teens or early twenties.

-At our office, we perform all types of tooth extractions, including wisdom teeth extractions, and we often use sedation for the procedures.
+We can perform all types of tooth extractions, including wisdom teeth extractions and we often use sedation for the procedures.

-In a free dental consultation, which includes a 3D digital X-ray, we can take a look at your wisdom teeth and let you know what your options are.
+In a free dental consultation, we can take a look at your wisdom teeth and then let you know what your options are.

 For information about wisdom teeth extractions, or to schedule a free dental consultation or appointment, call or e-mail the dental office that’s near you:

 Our sedation dental office is near you if you live or work in: Centennial, Highlands Ranch, Lone Tree, southeast Aurora, Parker, Denver Tech Center, Meridian, Inverness, or Park Meadows.